cinctrl/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Task 14: Owner and group
 	# This changes the group and owner

+# Task 15: Symbolic links
+	# This changes the group and owner of _hello file since it's a symolic i appended  -h options